binary-owls/sdk-node/README.md

 npm login

 # NOTE the built files is the main publication, not the TS source
-pnpm build
+pnpm run build

 # 1. Edit version in package.json
 # 2. Run publish
 # NOTE: yarn publish has issues with auto-committing, and running `npm publish` as a yarn command also has issues, so we need to just run this raw:
-npm publish --access public
+pnpm run publ

 # You will be prompted for the new semver.
 # Then if publication is successful, package.json will automatically have its `"version"` updated